 Some of the Risks of Opening a Kiln When it’s Hot

 Clay and glazes undergo very significant physical and chemical changes as they are being fired.
 This is stressful for the clay and the glaze and they have to be taken through some of the different stages carefully.

 One of the things that happen when the ceramics are hot is that it has expanded.
 As it cools it contracts, but it needs to do this gradually to avoid putting it under too much stress.

 There are several reasons why cooling too quickly can disrupt this process.
 Here are some of the key factors:

-When a piece of ceramic ware is heated in a kiln, it’s volume increases1.
+When a piece of ceramic ware is heated in a kiln, its volume increases (source).
 When the pottery is still greenware and has not yet become ceramic, it manages this change in volume relatively easily.

 However, once it is ceramic, it is brittle.
-As a result, sudden shifts in temperature which cause it to contract quickly put it under a lot of stress2.
+As a result, sudden shifts in temperature which cause it to contract quickly put it under a lot of stress.

 One of the ways ceramics can respond to being put under intense internal stress is to crack or shatter.
 There is simply too much tension across the piece to hold together and it will break along its weakest lines.